-Project planning is often ignored in favour of getting on with the work.
-Don’t fail to realise the value of a good project plan to save time and money, and eliminate problems before they arise.
+Project planning is often ignored in favor of getting on with the work.
+Don’t fail to realize the value of a good project plan to save time and money, and eliminate problems before they arise.

 This checklist will help you manage any project with the highest success rate – let’s get started!

 First step: Don’t panic!
-Download a free printable project management checklist at the bottom of your screen.
+Use this printable project management checklist as a starting point.